MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-performance.md

 - Check to see whether the application can be modified to reduce the number of metadata operations.
 - Separate the file share into multiple file shares within the same storage account.
 - Add a virtual hard disk (VHD) on the file share and mount the VHD from the client to perform file operations against the data.
 This approach works for single writer/reader scenarios or scenarios with multiple readers and no writers.
 Because the file system is owned by the client rather than Azure Files, this allows metadata operations to be local.
 The setup offers performance similar to that of local directly attached storage.
-However, because the data is in a VHD, it can't be accessed via any other means other than the SMB mount, such as REST API or through the Azure portal.
+However, because the data is in a VHD, it can't be accessed via any other means other than the Server Message Block (SMB) mount, such as REST API or through the Azure portal.
     1. From the machine that needs to access the Azure file share, mount the file share using the storage account key and map it to an available network drive (for example, the Z: drive).
     1. Go to **Disk Management** and select **Action** > **Create VHD**.
     1. Set **Location** to the network drive to which the Azure file share is mapped, then set **Virtual hard disk size** as needed, and select **Fixed size**.